 “0.
 Introduction

 0.1.
-For supplement 3 to the 02 series of amendments:
+For [supplement 1 to the 03 series] of amendments:

 0.1.1.
 The Regulation is amended to account for vehicles of category X1 and Y1.

 0.1.2.
 The Regulation was originally drafted for vehicles with driver and manual driving controls.
 It is the intention of this new amendment to keep the spirit of the regulation and to extend its application to vehicles without driver and without manual driving controls inside the vehicle.
 In the absence of driver/manual driving controls in the vehicle, provisions related to them shall not be taken into account if not already covered by this amendment.